mendix/docs/content/studio/index.md

 {{% alert type="warning" %}}

-The **Studio 9 Guide** describes Mendix Studio functionality that corresponds to Mendix 9 version.
+The **Studio 9 Guide** describes Mendix Studio functionality that corresponds to Mendix version 9.
 It describes the latest Studio functionality and features.

 {{% /alert %}}